outlierClassifier/py_ocsvm/README.md

 - `POST /predict` – Predict if a discharge is `Normal` or `Anomaly`.

-The implementation keeps everything in memory and trains a scikit-learn `OneClassSVM` once all discharges have been received.
+The implementation keeps everything in memory and trains a scikit-learn `IsolationForest` once all discharges have been received.
 Each `Discharge` may include an optional `anomalyTime` field when the sample represents a disruption.
 During training these anomalous discharges are ignored so only normal data is used to fit the model.